The Boaz Story

 With a community of 100 - consisting of members, volunteers and staff - The Boaz Project today is a bustling hive of activity providing a therapeutic work environment where the character and needs of adults with learning disabilities are respected and nurtured and where they can achieve a sense of self worth and learn new skills.

 Within the barn, you will find up to 14 adults each day being helped by volunteers and staff from all backgrounds working on the land, looking after the animals, baking, making craft goods, working wood in the workshop and building not only products to sell to help fund the charity but to also build their social skills.
 Boaz is a fine example of people from all walks of life enjoying working and learning together, shoulder to shoulder and enhancing each others’ lives.
+Could you be one of these people, a volunteer?
+Please don't be shy, give us a call on 01962 761749, ask for Stuart, Sally or Rachel and pop in for a coffee.

 The project's Christian ethos seeks to address the whole person in body, mind and spirit, aiming to release each person's full potential.